zoeyj3/2216_documentation/docs/create-diagrams.md

 ![Add shape library](assets/create-diagrams/add-shape-library.gif "How to add a shape library")

+!!! warning "Warning: Excessive library list"

+    Enabling additional shape libraries gives you more options, but too many libraries can make it harder to find the shapes you need.

 ### Move, Resize, Rotate, and Delete Shapes

 **Move**: Click and drag a shape to reposition it.